vectordotdev/vector/CONTRIBUTING.md

 DCO stands for Developer Certificate of Origin and is maintained by the [Linux Foundation](https://www.linuxfoundation.org).
 It is an attestation attached to every commit made by every developer.
-It ensures that all commited code adheres to the Vector license (Apache 2.0).
+It ensures that all commited code adheres to the [Vector license](LICENSE.md) (Apache 2.0).

 ### Why does Vector adopt the DCO?

 To protect the users of Vector.
-It ensures that all code commited to Vector adheres to the Vector license (Apache 2.0).
+It ensures that all Vector contributors, and committed code, agree to the [Vector license](LICENSE.md).

 ### Why a DCO instead of a CLA?